Building your first Chat app - Part 5: Installing the app in Zendesk Chat

 Run the following command in your learn_more folder:

 ZCLI packages the app in a ZIP file and saves it in a tmp folder in your app root folder.

 At last you're ready to upload and install the app in your instance of Zendesk Chat.
-You must be on the Zendesk Suite Professional plan or above, and your Chat account must be linked to a Zendesk Support account.
+You must be on the Zendesk Suite Growth plan or above, and your Chat account must be linked to a Zendesk Support account.

 Upload and install the app